 When we refer to "PWCF" in this policy, we mean The Prince of Wales's Charitable Foundation trading as The Prince of Wales's Charitable Fund.
-Registered charity number 1127255 and registered company 06777589 of Clarence House, London, SW1A 1BA.
+Registered charity number 1127255 and registered company 06777589 of 105 Victoria Street, London, SW1E 6QT.
 Further details are available here.
 PWCF is a data controller within the meaning of the Data Protection Act 2018 (DPA).

 Our relationship with our stakeholders in particular (but not limited to) our subsidiary companies, supporters and the public at large is of great importance to PWCF.
 This policy, together with other notices provided from time to time (for example on collection forms, communications with you or on this website), sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us (whether by your access to this website or otherwise).

-PWCF works (and may from time to time share information) with its charitable and trading subsidiaries and programmes (Accounting for Sustainability - A4S) in the United Kingdom and Romania.
-Further details of the entities within the PWCF 'group' are available at https://www.pwcf.org.uk/subsidiaries.
+PWCF works (and may from time to time share information) with its charitable and trading subsidiaries in the United Kingdom and Romania.
+Further details of the entities within the PWCF 'group' are available at here.

 The relationship between PWCF, its subsidiaries and the Charities may involve a limited degree of relevant and proportionate information sharing within the group, carried out in the legitimate interests of both PWCF, subsidiaries and the Charities in supporting their individual and collective aims, as well as being in the legitimate interests of our supporters as explained below.

-Any personal data we hold on members of the public is generally held on PWCF's secure CRM, or sometimes in hard copy in secure rooms or filing systems, and are accessed by authorised staff only.
+Any personal data we hold on members of the public is generally held on PWCF's secure CRM and servers or sometimes in hard copy in secure rooms or filing systems, and are accessed by authorised staff only.
 Most information that we hold will have been obtained directly from you, with some from publicly available sources such as those mentioned below.

 Personal data held and processed by PWCF may include: